 I received my BA from McGill University and studied at Ontario College of Art & Design before moving to the United States in 2002.
 I received my BFA from Lyme Academy College of Fine Art and, in 2009, my MFA from Parsons the New School for Design.

-I was born in Toronto, Canada.
-I live and work in New York City.
+I was born in Toronto, Canada, where I currently live and work.

 I was born in San Francisco, California and live and work in Brooklyn, New York.
 I received my BA in Drawing and Painting from the University of California, Santa Cruz in 2004, and my MFA in Fine Arts from Parsons the New School for Design in 2009.

-I make sculptures and works on paper incorporating a wide variety of media.
-My work has been exhibited in New York, Miami, Los Angeles and the San Francisco Bay Area.
+I make drawings, prints, and sculptures incorporating a wide variety of media.
+My work has been exhibited in New York, Miami, Los Angeles, Toronto, Canada and Istanbul, Turkey.